dotoroart/cards/README.md

 - *Some Actions must be performed by a specific Sex.*
 - *The sex of a Body does not need to match its Creature.*
 - *After an action card is performed, discard it to the Restpile.*
+- Action cards can be used to respond to opponents on their turn.
+- Each Creature can only use one Action for each of their Breeds in an Encounter.

 #### *Shapeshifters*

 - *Your Avatar can perform Actions of any Breed.*
 - If your Avatar has a Body, it can only perform Actions of its Breed.
 - If an Action is performed by an Avatar with a Body of its Breed,

-that player keeps the card in their hand.
+  - that player keeps the card in their hand.

 #### *Breed*